pphamzc/cshtml-template-conversion/ReadMe.txt

 Instructions
 ------------

-First make sure all your files are there.
+First make sure all files are there.

 - The templates have three parts in Template directory : *Header.cshtml, *Body.cshtml, *Footer.cshtml.
 - You have sample pdf names like your templates in Sample-Invoice-PDF directory : *Sample.pdf